guru-desh/practitioners-workshop-2024/docs/index.md

 ## Logistics

+### Before the workshop

+We plan to discuss a variety of topics during the workshop, and we would appreciate if you could fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScs3blpokV1cIVRnzLCPSGBgvuhmM8JrkbwKY_SIQkRKQKb_g/viewform) to contribute on what topics should be discussed.

 ### Location and Time

 This workshop is a part of [L@S 2024](https://learningatscale.hosting.acm.org/las2024/), which is at Georgia Tech on July 18th - 20th.